-Let’s be honest, buying pomade is a little like buying a bottle of wine from the store.
+Buying pomade is a little like buying a bottle of wine from the store.
 What do I mean?
-I mean, you have 100’s of choices and if you’re like me. you usually just pick the one with the coolest label.
+I mean, you have 100’s of choices and if you’re like me.
+You usually just pick the one with the coolest label.

 Here we just saved you a bunch of time and money by just giving our Top 10 pomade for men list.
 We took our best pomade sold from hairyfoo.com and put them on the list below.
 Have a look and let us know what you think?

 New to using hair pomade, we got you covered!

 Let’s go over oil based and water based pomade